Fiart 35 Seawalker is the 40-knot walkaround vessel (11 m). Test

 Fiart 35 Seawalker with two Suzuki DF350A outboards

-Few cities in Italy have such a visceral relationship with the sea as Naples.
-Those who have a boat enjoy it and those who do not have one dream of it.
-Because a hull is an escape from everyday life, it is freedom.
-And then sailing in one of the most beautiful gulfs in the world is a great stimulus.
-So it’s no surprise that a yard like Fiart, based in Baia, which has been breathing this air for sixty years, is now one of the best interpreters of one of the major trends in yachting: walkarounds.
-After the Seawalker 43 and 39, a new XL boat arrived within a year, the Fiart 35 Seawalker.
-We tested this boat (with an overall length of 11 metres) with a pair of Suzuki DF350A outboard engines in the stern for a total of 700 horsepower.
+Few cities in Italy can boast such a visceral relationship with the sea as Naples.
+Those who have a boat enjoy it, and those who do not have one dream about it.
+Because a hull is escape from everyday life, it is freedom.
+And then sailing in one of the most beautiful gulfs in the world is a nice incentive.
+So it is not surprising that a shipyard like Fiart, based in Baia, which has been breathing this air for sixty years, is now among the best interpreters of one of the major trends in yachting: walkarounds.
+After the Seawalker 43 and 39, within a year came a new XL vessel, the Fiart 35 Seawalker.
+We tried this natant (with an overall length of 11 meters) with a pair of Suzuki DF350A outboard engines in the stern for 700 total horsepower.

-Aesthetically, the boat’s line runs cleanly from stern to bow.
-There are no elements that interrupt the profile, but the high bulwark makes it safe to move between the helm station and the aft seats.
+Aesthetically, the line of the boat runs cleanly from stern to bow.
+There are no elements that interrupt the profile, but the high broadside makes it safe to move between the bridge and aft seating.
 At the dock, attention is immediately drawn to the hydraulic platform.
-This optional extra (the basic one is fixed) is one of the yard’s gems as it allows outboards without sacrificing the livability of this area.
-It is precisely this appendage that brings the overall length of this boat, whose hull length is less than 10 metres, to 11 metres.
+This optional (basic is fixed) is one of the yard’s goodies in that it allows outboards without sacrificing the livability of this area.
+It is this appendage that brings to 11 meters the overall length of this vessel, whose hull length, on the other hand, is less than 10 meters.

 How does it work?
-Thanks to a mechanism (made of steel) it raises and lowers as required.
-When it is raised it allows the outboards to be moved out of the water.
-When lowered it becomes a submerged base for your baths, probably to the fascinated eyes of your neighbours at anchor.
+Thanks to a mechanism (made of steel) this one raises and lowers as needed.
+When raised it allows outboards to be moved, to take them out of the water.
+When shallow, it becomes a submerged base for your baths, probably among the fascinated eyes of your roadstead neighbors.

 Stern platform of the Fiart 35 Seawalker with two Suzuki DF350A outboards